MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

     Because of the possible configuration variations that your partners might have, exact instructions for this reconfiguration are out of scope for this document.
 However, see the next section for preparation guidance and for additional help, [contact Microsoft Support](../get-started/information-support.md#support-options-and-community-resources).

-## Migration preparation if you collaborate with external partners
+## Migration planning if you collaborate with external partners

 Include your AD RMS partners in your planning phase for migration because they must also migrate to Azure Information Protection.
 Before you do any of the following migration steps, make sure that the following is in place: